catseye/Guten-gutter/README.md

-Guten-Gutter
+Guten-gutter
 ============

 Guten-gutter is a command-line filter for stripping the boilerplate off of text files from Project Gutenberg.
 I was using [gutenizer][] for this purpose, but it has some shortcomings and there were several Project Gutenberg texts which it failed to properly strip, so I wrote this as a more robust replacement.
-It's also, like Project Gutenberg texts themselves, in the public domain.
+It's also (like Project Gutenberg texts themselves) in the public domain.

 Usage